 Doesn’t this strawberry buttercream look delicious?!
 It has such a naturally pretty pink color, no food coloring required.
 And, it tastes just as good as it looks.

 This recipe is an American buttercream, which means it’s super quick and easy to make.
 Similar to this lemon buttercream recipe, it has the classic sweet, fluffy buttercream flavor and texture most of us grew up on for birthday cakes and cupcakes.
-But, this homemade recipe is bursting with strawberry flavor and pairs perfectly with chocolate cake, yellow cupcakes, and is one of my favorite macaron fillings.

 This is the most unique ingredient for this strawberry frosting.
 I’ve found they work so much better than fresh strawberries and are much easier to use.